piyushjaincloud2/CropInsurRedis/README.md

-## Dronification of Crop Insurar using Drone, Redis and cloud technologies
+## Dronification of Crop Insurer using Drone, Redis and cloud technologies

 Enable Crop Insurance company to generate insurance policy and claim settlement using Drone, Redis and Cloud Technologies to ensure transparency, Quick turn around time with 100% accuracy and client satisfaction.